 Learn about the international framework of binding and non-binding instruments and mechanisms and the policy, legal and institutional frameworks which underpin efforts to prevent, deter and eliminate IUU fishing and contribute to sustainable fisheries.

-Network with professionals from other countries and share knowledge on recent trends in fisheries monitoring, control and surveillance.
+Network with professionals from other countries and share knowledge on recent trends in Fisheries monitoring, control and surveillance.

 Two weeks of applied training (lectures, technical visits, case studies & debate)